mother-of-all-self-hosting/mash-playbook/docs/services/forgejo.md

 ## Recommended other services

-You may also wish to look into [Woodpecker CI](woodpecker-ci.md), which can integrate nicely with Forgejo.
+You may also wish to look into [Woodpecker CI](woodpecker-ci.md) and [Forgejo Runner](forgejo-runner.md), which can integrate nicely with Forgejo.

 ## Integration with Woodpecker CI